The Novo Nordisk Foundation wants to encourage scientific learning and interest, knowledge and competencies within natural science education.

 If the applicant has applied for or been awarded co-funding, the applicant must always state this in the budget.

-Applications must be completed and submitted via the Foundation’s application system, which can be accessed from 15 August 2018.
+Applications must be completed and submitted via the foundation’s application system, which can be accessed from 15 August 2018 using the link “Apply now” in the yellow box on the left.
 Applications may be submitted in Danish or English.
-Additional guidelines with detailed information will be available on the Foundation’s website in August 2018.
+Additional guidelines and application instructions are accessible via the link below.
+It is important that applicants carefully read these guidelines before initiating the application process.

-The Foundation’s Committee on Science Education and Outreach will assess the applications.
+The Novo Nordisk Foundation’s Committee on Science Education and Outreach will assess the applications.

 - The capacity and qualifications of the applicant and their institution